yangjc/template-parser/readme.md

     ##[ .options name=value name1=value1 ]##
     ##[ .options::name2=value2::other=::boolean-option]##

-1. Characters allowed in name are same as variable name.
+1. Characters allowed in options name are same as variable name.
 1. Characters between `.options` and first name is separator, can be customized.
 1. All characters allowed in separator but characters in name.
 1. No blanks around name and `=`.